foxitsoftware/xamarin-foxitpdf/foxit_xamarin_ios/README.md

 # foxit_xamarin_ios
 Use the Foxit Mobile PDF SDK with Xamarin on iOS

+Now we had support rdk 6.2.0

 Introduction
 ------------

-This sample project works with the Foxit RDK v6 and is a direct port of the `complete_pdf_viewer` Objective-C sample project included in the RDK.
+This sample project works with the Foxit RDK v6.2.0 and is a direct port of the `complete_pdf_viewer` Objective-C sample project included in the RDK.

 Setup
 -----